Unconditional mechanical squeezing via back-action evading measurements and non-optimal feedback control: Conclusions

 Therefore, we identified the conditions under which a ``cheap'' feedback, consisting of a time-dependent mechanical force (and thus easier to implement), results in no or little added noise and thus generates large amount of mechanical squeezing.
 We have included counter-rotating terms in our analysis, which are usually neglected.
 On the one hand, we found that depending on the nature of the feedback policy, the effect brought about by these terms cannot be overlooked.
 On the other hand, their incorporation allows to model optomechanical BAE measurements for any sideband resolution and even in the strong coupling regime.
 While in our discussion ideal detection efficiency was assumed when illustrating the results, we stress that our framework incorporates the impact non-unit efficiency of the monitoring process; this additional limitation (fundamental for experimental implementations) can be readily assessed with the expressions derived in the present work.
 Another source of imperfection may come from non-negligible delay time in the feedback loop.
 We plan to tackle delayed feedback in future works.

 Our results are directly relevant for ultra-sensitive force and displacement measurements, e.g. gravitational wave detection~\cite{Ma17}, applications to quantum information processing~\cite{Oussama15} as well as fundamental studies on the effects of quantum decoherence~\cite{Nimmrichter14,Sam17,Genoni2016Collapse}.

 Our analysis could be extended to the multimode optomechanical systems consisting of two mechanical resonators coupled to a common cavity mode, for the deterministic generation of mechanical EPR entanglement and multipartite entanglement~\cite{MeBAE19,TwoModeBAE}.
-Finally, besides optomechanics, our results also apply to QND measurements in hybrid quantum systems~\cite{HammererEPR,HybridBAE} and cavity-coupled atomic ensembles, e.g. for deterministic generation of spin squeezing~\cite{BAESpin15}.
+Finally, besides optomechanics, our results also apply to QND measurements in hybrid quantum systems~\cite{HammererEPR,HybridBAE,Motazedifard2016,Motazedifard2019} and cavity-coupled atomic ensembles, e.g. for deterministic generation of spin squeezing~\cite{BAESpin15}.